 For an overview of the network's findings, both in their former and present capacities, please visit the network's website where general as well as country-specific information is available.

-European Union Member States, Iceland, Liechtenstein, Macedonia (FYR), Montenegro, Norway, Serbia, Turkey
+European Union Member States, Albania, Iceland, Liechtenstein, Montenegro, North Macedonia, Norway, Serbia and Turkey